General Contracting contractors in

 Licensing Requirements

-California requires Class B General Building Contractor license.
-Must pass Law & Business exam and trade exam, show 4 years journeyman experience or equivalent combination of experience and education. $330 application fee, $200 initial license fee.
-Renews every 2 years with continuing education requirements.
+Class B General Building Contractor license required through CSLB.
+Must pass Law & Business exam plus trade-specific exam.
+4 years journeyman experience or equivalent combination of education and experience. $330 application fee plus $200 initial license fee.
+License renewal every 2 years with 32 hours continuing education.

 Permit Requirements